-The right metrics to measure are the ones that help to identify how much time and cost are involved in any given business process.
-For an AP workflow, here are some key metrics:
+The right metrics to measure are the ones that help to identify the time and costs involved in any given business process or workflow.

 - Invoice volume

 - Number of people needed to process all invoices and their compensation